docker-scripts-archived/dev--LTSP/README.md

 User can put yes or no depending upon the mode of operation.
 Also you can put network address and LAN IP.
 Settings will be loaded by `Vagrantfile` and `install.sh` Then you can do a `vagrant up` and Vagrant will automatically install LTSP with the help of provisioning script.

-*Note* - If you have 2 network interfaces then after doing `vagrant up` it will ask which interface you want the vagrant box to bridge with.
-Selected the one which has internet connection with it.

 ## Client Installation
 We can make a client with the help of virtualbox